MicrosoftDocs/sdk-api/sdk-api-src/content/webservices/nf-webservices-wsregisteroperationforcancel.md

 UID: NF:webservices.WsRegisterOperationForCancel
 title: WsRegisterOperationForCancel function
 author: windows-sdk-content
 description: A service operation can use this function to register for a cancel notification.
+It is only valid to call this API when the service operation is executing.
+The behavior for calling it after the completion of Service Operation is not supported.
 old-location: wsw\wsregisteroperationforcancel.htm
 old-project: wsw
 ms.assetid: 3e456814-f70f-47ab-b866-f0b73d5cd35e
 ms.author: windowssdkdev
-ms.date: 05/21/2018
+ms.date: 07/29/2018
 ms.keywords: WsRegisterOperationForCancel, WsRegisterOperationForCancel function [Web Services for Windows], webservices/WsRegisterOperationForCancel, wsw.wsregisteroperationforcancel ms.prod: windows
 ms.technology: windows-sdk